Volkswagen Tayron

 The Volkswagen Tayron is a crossover SUV produced by Volkswagen.
-Originally a Chinese market nameplate produced by FAW-Volkswagen since 2018, from the second-generation model the Tayron will become a global nameplate starting in 2024 to replace the Tiguan Allspace (a long-wheelbase version of the Tiguan Mk2 with optional three-row seating).
+Originally a Chinese market nameplate produced by FAW-Volkswagen since 2018, from the second-generation model the Tayron became a global nameplate starting in 2024 to replace the Tiguan Allspace, a long-wheelbase version of the Tiguan Mk2 that came with optional three-row seating.

-The origin of the name, Tayron: It is a (mix or) "melding of the words ‘tiger’ and ‘iron’", according to media.
+According to Volkswagen, the name Tayron is a combination of the words 'tiger' and 'iron'.

 First generation (Typ 5N; 2018)

 The first-generation Tayron was presented as a near production concept named VW Advanced Midsize SUV during the premiere of the Volkswagen Touareg III in March 2018.
 At the Chengdu Motor Show in September 2018, Volkswagen finally presented the production vehicle.
 Since October 2018, it is available in China.

 Built by FAW-Volkswagen, the model is powered by 1.4-litre and 2.0-litre turbocharged engine options, paired to a 7-speed dual clutch gearbox.
 280TSI, 330TSI and 380TSI trims are available.
 Other models include the Tayron R-Line and Tayron GTE Plug-In Hybrid.